Canadian federal election results in Quebec City: 2015

+2011

+2008

 The Bloc Québécois won one of the four seats lost to the Conservatives in the last election.

-2006 - 39th General Election
+2006

 The Bloc Québécois held on to just one of the five seats in this region, losing four to the Conservatives, who had some of their strongest results in Quebec in this region in 2004, mainly from libertarian voters as a result of the CHOI-FM controversy.